minnya/sample-supabase-webrtc/README.md

 Sample demo project for supabase and WebRTC

+## Demo

+Check out the [Live Demo](https://minnya.github.io/sample-supabase-webrtc) to see it in action.

 ## Premises
 - Launch Supabase on your local environment
 - Prepare tables `users` and `calls` on supabase accordingly to the following definition.